-Canon 1D X Mark II versus Nikon D7500
+Canon 1D X Mark II vs Nikon D7500

-The Canon EOS-1D X Mark II and the Nikon D7500 are two digital cameras that were officially introduced, respectively, in February 2016 and April 2017.
+The Canon EOS-1D X Mark II and the Nikon D7500 are two digital cameras that were announced, respectively, in February 2016 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX Mark II) and an APS-C (D7500) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is considerably smaller (47 percent) than the Canon 1D X Mark II.
 Moreover, the D7500 is substantially lighter (53 percent) than the 1DX Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1DX Mark II) and the Nikon Lens Catalog (D7500).